-If there have been other big changes – your parents visited and now they have left, you were on vacation and now the regular daily routine is back in place, a new sibling recently joined the family – your leaving can restimulate the feelings your child has about recent upheavals.
+If there have been other big changes – your parents visited and now they have left, you were on vacation and now the regular daily routine is back in place, or perhaps a new sibling recently joined the family – your leaving can trigger the feelings your child has been holding onto about recent those upheavals.

 How to Reconnect After Being Away

-If we can take it that, through clinginess and crankiness, whining or rejection, your child is, in their own way, showing you they want you close, how can you make that happen when they appear to be doing everything they can to keep you away?
+If you can take the perspective that, through clinginess and crankiness, whining or rejection, your child is, in their own way, showing you they want you close, how can you build a connection when they appear to be doing everything they can to keep you away?

 One Secret Weapon to Bring Down The Barriers With a Cranky Toddler

-Sometimes, it will look like the last thing your child wants to do is laugh, but if we give them the time and space they need, silliness and fun will often come to the rescue and offer the lightness and brightness you need to reconnect.
+At times like these, it can look like the last thing your child wants to do is laugh, but if you give them the time and space they need, silliness and fun will often come to the rescue.
+Laughter may bring the lightness and brightness you need to reconnect.

 Take a look at how Hand in Hand instructor Georgiana Bucatariu used a playful response when she returns home to a cranky three-year-old.